kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 These relationships imply that our estimates of the model parameters are unbiased (the first line), and that the variability of our parameters is related to the :math:`\mathbf{X}^T\mathbf{X}` matrix and the model's standard error, :math:`S_E`.

-Going back to the single variable case we showed in the section where we derived :ref:`confidence intervals <CI-for-model-parameters>` for :math:`b_0` and :math:`b_1`  that:
+Going back to the single variable case we showed in the section where we derived :ref:`confidence intervals <LS-CI-for-model-parameters>` for :math:`b_0` and :math:`b_1`  that:

 	.. math::